TomasKovyKovacik/B-OOP-2022-Knihy/README.md

 * don't put any logic into the main method and its class.
 The main method should only be used to initialize application using the Spring framework,
 * you can use the lombok library and its annotations in your solution.
 The neccessary dependency is already present in the _pom.xml_ file.

-Niektoré z vecí, za ktoré sme minulý rok strhli po 0,5 - 1 bode:
+Issues that resulted in a 0.5 - 1 point reduction last year:

-* Pouzivanie service cez Autowire
+* Using setters to initialize services and not injecting them through the constructor (if applicable)
-* Rovnaka trieda pre response aj pre DB
+* Using the same class for the server response and for the database entity
-* Unused kod
+* Unused code
-* Nepouzivanie Interface pre service
+* Lack of interfaces for the service classes
-* Nepouzitie repozitarov
+* Lack of repositories
-* Jeden controller
+* One controller for all endpoints
-* Zle konvencie a pomenovania
+* Not following the conventions and naming

-Prípadne sú pri nedostatočnej implementácií struhnuté body za OOP za nedostatočnú implementáciu.
+If the assignment lacks a substantial part of the specified functionality additional points are substracted.

-**Pri zadaní sa kontroluje originalita zadaní, a všetky zadania so zhodou vyššou ako 80% sú hodnotené 0 bodmi.**
+**The originality of the code is checks, all assignments with a more than 80% match are awarded with 0 points.**

 ## Handing in the assigment